Decoding Dark Matter with Stellar Streams from Beyond the Milky Way

 These comparisons will be made against the actual stream data.

-To achieve this goal, I will develop novel numerical techniques which will:
+To achieve this goal, I will:

-- Run state-of-the-art N-body simulations of disrupting globular clusters in dwarf galaxies to place theoretical constraints on the expected substructure
+- Run state-of-the-art N-body simulations of disrupting globular clusters in dwarf galaxies to place theoretical constraints on the expected substructure.

-- Carry out statistical comparisons between dark matter models and properties derived from the stellar stream data
+- Carry out statistical comparisons between dark matter models and properties derived from the stellar stream data.

 Expected Outcomes